20 g Ground Coriander or 15g smoked paprika

 - Butchers’ twine.
 [You will use more than you think]

 - Large bowl or bucket/pot to mix all ingredients.
 High sides helps avoid splashes

 - Large tray – fill casings on tray to collect any spills

-- Frying pans to sweat onions and fat
+- Frying pan to sweat onions/fat separately

 - Kitchen roll – it can get messy if something spills!